-The cooperative supplements these on the grounds communications with weekly meetings of company representatives and vessels captains.
+The cooperative supplements these on-the-grounds communications with weekly meetings of company representatives and vessels captains as needed.
 A review of weekly halibut performance reports leads to discussion of the conditions on the grounds and the effectiveness of halibut avoidance measures.
 Discussions typically cover halibut mortality rates, target species, excluder effectiveness, deck sorting, halibut movement, fishing depths, and bottom temperatures in the areas being fished by cooperative members.
 The cooperative distributes summaries of the meeting discussions to all members (including those unable to attend) on the day of the meeting.

-Cooperative staff and company managers monitor individual vessel halibut performance through Seastate.
-Monitoring is conducted through regular checks on overall cooperative, as well as company and vessel, performance.
-All companies receive weekly reports on their vessels' performance relative to the standards established by the Halibut Avoidance Plan.
-Quarterly reports summarize fleetwide performance relative to those standards.
+Cooperative staff and company managers monitor individual vessel halibut performance through Seastate Monitoring is conducted through regular checks on overall cooperative, as well as company and vessel, performance.
+All companies received weekly reports on their vessels' performance relative to the standards established by the Halibut Avoidance Plan.
+Quarterly reports summarized fleetwide performance relative to those standards.
 In addition, companies use the Seastate alarm system to notify them when a user-defined rate or catch threshold was exceeded in a defined period (such as a tow or day).
 Alarms can be programmed to include a map that shows tow location, halibut rate, halibut mortality, target species, and other information that can be useful for assisting with the halibut avoidance efforts of vessels and the cooperative.

-During the season, vessels routinely experimented with new designs of excluders and tuned existing designs with a variety of modifications.
-These modifications improved excluder effectiveness by increasing the exclusion of halibut and decreasing loss of target catch.
+During the season, some member vessels experimented with new designs of excluders and tuned existing designs with a variety of modifications.
+These modifications were intended to improve excluder effectiveness by increasing the exclusion of halibut and decreasing loss of target catch.
 Excluder effectiveness varies across fisheries and vessels with conditions, vessel and net characteristics, and operating practices.
-As a result, individual experimentation with operations and configuration is needed to get the greatest return from an excluder.
+A key consideration for the effectiveness of excluders is the size of halibut relative to that of target species.
+Individual experimentation with excluder configuration is needed to improve selectivity from the use of an excluder.
 Vessels will continue excluder development and additional modifications will be made to further reduce losses of target catch.

-Deck sorting to reduce halibut mortality in 2018
+Deck sorting to reduce halibut mortality in 2021